ciwg/workshop-2025-05-06-linux-fest-northwest-recap/slides/slides.md

 # Credential Management Quest
 ### Shelby Palmersheim (BitLocker)
-- Password and credential management strategies
+- Free tools and resources
-- Tailored to individuals and organizations
+- Includes authenticatotor apps, password managers, and more

 **My Take:** *Felt like a sales pitch—but honestly, it helped me solve a few personal issues.*